Thibault231/projet_7_grandpapybot/README.md

 		<Example>
 		"""

-CONTRIBUTIONs:
+#CONTRIBUTIONs:
 Source code is on https://github.com/Thibault231/projet_7_grandpapybot.
 Use a  CONTRIBUTING.md type file to contribute.

-CREDITS:
+#CREDITS:
-Special thanks for Openclassrooms, Wikipedia and GoogleMap.
+Special thanks for Cyril.C, Openclassrooms, Wikipedia and GoogleMap.